Sandy-Patel02/Offsite-Demo/index.md

 -  You can use it as an authentication protocol for Named Credentials
 -  You can’t use it as an authentication protocol for external data sources.

->  **Note**
->  If transmitting sensitive information such as healthcare data or credit card data, authenticated Named Credentials are required.
-Salesforce recommends that Customers consider providing their own Certificates for extra security of sensitive data transmissions.

 See Also [Manage Scratch Orgs from Dev Hub](#manage-scratch-orgs-from-dev-hub)

 # Named Credentials